gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 This issue happens if you specified a `pull_policy` in your `.gitlab-ci.yml` but there is no policy configured in the Runner's config file.
 To fix this, add `allowed_pull_policies` to your config according to [Restrict Docker pull policies](#restrict-docker-pull-policies).

-## Security concern regarding job variables
+## Restrict access to job variables

-When using Kubernetes executor, anyone that has access to the Kubernetes cluster can read variables used in the job.
+When using Kubernetes executor, users with access to the Kubernetes cluster can read variables used in the job.
 By default, job variables are stored in:

 - ConfigMap - [There is an ongoing MR to change this](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/3751)
 - Pod's environment section